AllTheBacteria/Phylign/README.md

  - decompress the candidate genomes and then align to them using minimap.

 **In short** to do this, you will to clone this repo and place the assembly batches and the COBs (*k*-mer) indices in the right place.
 You put your queries in the right place and then run `make` and Snakemake will execute the search, either locally (on the laptop/server you are using) or on a cluster.
-In our tests, you can search the 2 million genomes locally in a couple of hours (depends on number of hits) if you have a 48 core machine, or in say 30 minutes if you have a compute cluster.
+In our tests, you can search the 2 million genomes locally in 30mins-2 hours (depends on number of hits) if you have a 48 core machine, or in say 30 minutes if you have a compute cluster.

 ## 2. Requirements